-Founded in 1941 and chartered in 1957, it is located in the Old Norriton Schoolhouse and is one of E. Norriton Township’s historical resources.
+Founded in 1941 and chartered in 1957, it is located in the Old Norriton Schoolhouse and is one of East Norriton Township’s historical resources.

-GNAL offers day and evening classes for adults and children, workshops in all media, exhibition opportunities, life classes, Saturday classes and summer camps for children.
-Monthly meetings are free and open to the public.
+GNAL offers day, evening and weekend classes for adults and children, in addition to, one day studios in all media, exhibition opportunities, and summer camp for children.
+We hold a September open house for the public and variety of Second Sunday events open to the public.

 History of the League

 In 1941 a group of about 125 people, who hoped to further education and appreciation of the arts, sponsored a one man show for Marvin Detwiler at the YMCA.
 It was received so well that the Norristown Art Committee (later to become the Norristown Art League) was formed.
 The group met in many different locations including: the Norristown YMCA, Army Reserve Center, A.D.
 Eisenhower School, the Bridgeport Fire Station and occasionally members’ homes.